An official website of the United States government

 The RAB focuses on developing a strong relationship with the local residents and environmental groups.
 These relationships are the foundation for fostering trust and creating an effective environmental community relations program.

-The next RAB meeting for CAX will be held in-person and online from 1:00 to 200 p.m. on November 15, 2023.
-The public is welcomed to attend the RAB via one of the following options:
+The next RAB meeting for CAX will be held in-person and online on November 18, 2026 from 1:00 to 3:00 p.m. at the York County Public Library (8500 George Washington Hwy, Yorktown, VA).

 Public Notices